 Yes, there absolutely is!

-So, if you’re into graphic design, then now is the perfect time to jump on the trend and start stelling to:
+So, whether you’re into traditional art or graphic design, now is the perfect time to jump on the trend and start stelling to:

 - Social media influencers looking for branding kits